January 12, 2021

 The decision to extend the effective date for ANSI/UL 217 to June 30, 2022, was based on several factors caused by the global impacts of the COVID-19 pandemic.
 The pandemic has significantly impacted the global supply chain for critical components needed for smoke alarm production to meet anticipated market demand.
 The pandemic has also caused a reduction to the availability of and access to the UL smoke alarm laboratories by manufacturer’s staff, which has limited their research time and availability of exploratory testing of the new technologies in these products.
 This date extension will allow manufacturers more time to gain certification to the new requirements.

-There are currently both smoke alarm and smoke detector manufacturers’ products certified to meet the new requirements, and these products are available now in the marketplace.
-Visit UL Product iQ, UL’s location for online certification information.
-For smoke alarms search “217 8th” and select UTGT under the UL Category Control Number and for smoke detectors search “268 7th ” and select UROX under the UL Category Control Number (CCN).
+The NFPA 72 National Fire Alarm Code requirement for smoke alarm and smoke detectors to be Listed for resistance to common nuisance sources from cooking is effective on Jan.1, 2022.
+Currently, smoke alarm and smoke detector products certified to meet the new requirements and are available in the marketplace.
+Visit Product iQ™, the location for online certification information.
+For smoke alarms, search “217 8th” and select UTGT under the UL Category Control Number (CCN).
+For smoke detectors, search “268 7th ” and select UROX under the UL Category Control Number (CCN).

 With UL Certified products to the latest edition of UL 217 on the market now, and additional products coming to the market prior to Jan.
 1, 2022, this change will not impact the fire service, existing smoke alarm giveaway or home installation programs.